initgrep-com/initgrep.blog/_drafts/custom directives in angularjs.markdown

+---
+layout: seriesPost
+bannercolor: "blue darken-4"
+title:  "All about AngularJS custom directives"
+date:   2018-06-26
+meta: " AngularJS Directive is a unit of reusable code.
+It contains a template view, optional isolate scope, optional controller , link function to manipulate DOM and different ways for data binding."
+excerpt: " AngularJS Directive is a unit of reusable code.
+It contains a template view, optional isolate scope, optional controller , link function to manipulate DOM and different ways for data binding."
+category: angularjs
+comments: false
+author: "sheikh irshad"
+twitter: imshykh
+facebook: irshsheikh
+github: igagrock
+image: ngfilter2.jpg

+---

-## AngularJs - Custom directives
+## Custom directives, the trinity of web development

+ AngularJS Directive is a unit of reusable code.
+It contains a template view, optional isolate scope, optional controller , link function to manipulate DOM and different ways for data binding.

-Directives are makers of [DOM](http://www.angularjs.org).
+Directives are markers of [DOM](http://www.angularjs.org).
 Directives control the rendering of HTML inside an application.
 Directives help to create customized DOM elements, attributes, CSS classes or comments.

 During the $compilation phase, each of the directive is parsed and the desired functionality is added to the DOM such as Event Listeners or new content.